NotAShelf/blog.notashelf.dev/notes/2023-05-21-packaging-nextjs-webapps.md

+---
+title: Packaging NextJS Webapps with Nix
+date: 2023-05-21
+description: Quick tutorial/journal on packaging NextJS projects with Nix
+---

-# Packaging NextJS Webapps on Nix
+# Packaging NextJS Webapps with Nix

 Recently I have had to go through the misfortune of hosting some websites written with _NextJS_ on my VPS running NixOS, this note entry shall document my